What Are The Best Places To Learn To Code Online?

 Whaaaaat?
 This sounds too good to be true right?

-Well before we start covering the best paid learning options, we have a resource to help you out if you're dead set on learning for free BUT are worried about not knowing what to learn and in what order.
+Well before we start covering the best paid learning options, I have a resource to help you out if you're dead set on learning for free BUT are worried about not knowing what to learn and in what order.

 The key is that it only uses the best and most up-to-date free resources available online (including from each of the sites mentioned above) so that you don't waste your valuable time.